 Cow’s milk is not a natural food for any cat.
 Even kittens, who naturally drink nothing but milk for the first few weeks of their lives, specifically need milk that is higher in protein, certain fats, and other nutrients, than the stuff we get from dairy cows.
 In other words, the only milk they need is the milk that their mothers provide.

 Once kittens are weaned (at 8-12 weeks of age), they often lose their ability to digest milk.
-Many adult cats are lactose intolerant, and can develop an upset tummy and diarrhea from drinking cow’s milk.
+Many adult cats are lactose intolerant, and can develop an upset tummy and diarrhea from drinking cow’s milk, particularly pasteurized milk.

 rBGH also causes higher rates of painful mastitis (inflammation of the udder) that must be treated with antibiotics and anti-inflammatory drugs.
 This increases the chances of chemical residues in the milk that could harm your cat.
 While there are laws preventing dairies from selling milk with illegal levels of certain drugs, inspections are often inadequate.
 Other drugs are not even tested for.
 Chemically contaminated milk can still end up in your refrigerator.

-Unlike the milk produced by nursing queens (mother cats), which kittens drink in its natural raw state, store-bought milk is pasteurized.
+Unlike the milk produced by nursing queens (mother cats), which kittens drink in its natural raw state, store-bought milk is usually pasteurized.
 Pasteurization is necessary to kill harmful bacteria that are rampant in high-production dairy facilities.
 But it also destroys much of milk’s natural vitamins A, C and some B vitamins; it makes calcium less absorbable; and it deforms (denatures) proteins and enzymes.
 Such altered proteins may cause allergies.
-Additionally, casein, the major protein in milk, may itself cause allergies.
-Dairy products are one of the top allergens in cats (the other most common allergens are chicken, beef, fish, wheat, and corn).
+Dairy products are one of the top allergens in cats (the other most common allergens are chicken, beef, and fish).